 Southeast Texas has an incredibly diverse and delicious food scene that’ll never leave you hungry or yearning for more butter.
 The mixing and melting pot of traditional Texas BBQ with Mexican and Cajun flavors is truly a thing of magic.
 We also appreciate that most people don’t believe in diets.

 Southeast Texans take their craft beer seriously.
 From Neches Brewing Company in Port Neches to Pour Brothers Brewery in Beaumont, we believe in drinking local and that everyone deserves a drink or two after this year.

 Redneck lobsters or mudbugs as we fondly call them, crawfish season is a staple of Cajun culture.
 And we know when the season rolls around, it’s time for the backyard boils with no better excuse to get the whole crew together because Mardi Gras festivities are right around the corner.

 There’s something so therapeutic about living next to the ocean.
 When all else fails, we can always watch the waves and watch our cares melt away.
 Plus, being able to send holiday cards from the beach gives a whole new meaning to White Christmas.

 The Toe-Tapping Music Scene

 From Zydeco to country, SETX has some of the most talented musicians in Texas with no shortage of live music.
-You’re always guaranteed a fantastic night of entertainment at Madison’s, Doc’s Yard House, the Logon Café, or one of the area listening rooms.
+You’re always guaranteed a fantastic night of entertainment at Madison’s, the Logon Café, or one of the area listening rooms.

 Southeast Texans know how to stick together, and we can always count on our neighbors come hurricane or high water.
-We’re always ready to lend a helping hand and lift one another up, which truly is something to be thankful for in these strange times.
+We’re always ready to lend a helping hand and lift one another up, which truly is something to be thankful.